Skip to content

 Note

-Substrate Frame Pallets are a collection of Rust-based modules providing functionality that is required when building a blockchain.
+Substrate FRAME pallets are a collection of Rust-based modules that provide the functionality required when building a blockchain.
 WebAssembly is an open standard that defines a portable binary code format.
-It is supported by different programming languages, compilers, and browsers.
+Different programming languages, compilers, and browsers support it.
 Find more definitions in our glossary.

-• EVM — Full Rust-based EVM implementation based on SputnikVM.
-Provides the state transition logic for Moonbeam-based smart contracts
+• EVM — full Rust-based EVM implementation based on SputnikVM.
+Provides the state transition logic for Moonbeam-based smart contracts (part of Frontier)

-• Ethereum — Provides emulation of Ethereum block processing for the EVM
+• Ethereum — provides emulation of Ethereum block processing for the EVM (part of Frontier)

-• Indices — Support for user-friendly shortnames for account addresses
+• Identity — support for setting on-chain identities for account addresses

 Moonbeam also uses the Cumulus library to provide integration to the Polkadot relay chain.